 According to the FAO (2012), a specific-quality product possesses characteristics that may be linked to its composition, production or processing method or marketing, and thus allow its differentiation.
 These characteristics could include factors such as issues on environmental conservation, fairer trade, and optimization of a heritage or the link to geographical origin.
-For trade, and optimization of a heritage or the link to geographical origin.
-For trade, and optimization of a heritage or the link to geographical origin.
-For trade, and optimization of a heritage or the link to geographical origin.
-For trade, and optimization of a heritage or the link to geographical origin.
-For trade, and optimization is high-quality honey characterised by a low specificity...
+For Miód drahimski, a GI honey from Poland, this is what is said about its specificity...
 'Miód drahimski' is high-quality honey characterised by a low HMF content and a high reducing sugar content.
-A specific feature of 'miód 88 drahimski' is its high dominant pollen content, as indicated in 3.2.
+A specific feature of 'miod 88 drahimski' is its high dominant pollen content, as indicated in 3.2.
 Apart from a high dominant pollen content, its main distinguishing feature is the proportion of pollen from unique relict and endemic plants.
-A particular feature of the poly floral honey is the great diversity of its pollen composition, no plant accounting for more than 35 % of the total, which is what imparts its rich bouquet of flavours
+A particular feature of the poly floral honey is the great diversity of its pollen composition, no plant accounting for more than 35 % of the total, which is what imparts its rich bouquet of flavours2